 - Hurdle in land acquisition and regulatory clearances- like Mining bans in Karnataka and Goa

 - Sluggishness to adapting sales and distribution practices towards customer-centric approach

 - Attracting and retaining key talents

-India has the enormous scope for steel consumption and for Indian steel manufacturer to expand their business.
+India has enormous scope for steel consumption and for Indian steel manufacturer to expand its business.
 The untapped market in rural infrastructure development and upsurge of sectors like packaging and engineering services are definitely going to create demand for steel and its products.

-Because of vast Iron ore reserves and other dependent raw material availability at lower cost, Indian steel manufacturer can produce steel to catch the demand locally.
-The large pool of technical human resource and advanced steel manufacturing technology may help producing superior quality of steel towards meeting the demand of various sectors.
+Because of vast Iron ore reserves and other dependent raw material availability at a lower cost, Indian steel manufacturer can produce steel to catch the demand locally.
+The large pool of technical human resource and advanced steel manufacturing technology may help to produce superior quality of steel towards meeting the demand of various sectors.